darkAssassine/TuuliAndTheWindyMountain/README.md

 ## Tuli and the windy Mountain

-Note: I have been the sole programmer on all the projects I have worked on so far.
+Note: I was the sole programmer for this project.

 Tuli and the Windy Mountain was my first-semester project at the S4G School for Games.
 It was developed using the Godot engine with GScript.
 The game is a platformer featuring two types of enemies, a basic feel-good movement system, an umbrella mechanic, and speech boxes for dialogue.